jennapierce/Software-Engineering/Importing-VM.md

 This creates a VM called "default" which is what is used by the `docker-machine` utility and the `docker` commands use that

-## How I Exported the "Phase0" Container...
-1 gb

-My container is named `cat1`; the name is immaterial.
-Its ID is `948ac554455fa`.
-I did an export from the container...

-`docker export 948ac554455fa -o cat1-Phase0-container.tar`

 ## Preparing to Import